Operation Chengiz Khan: Followup counter-air strikes

 The third wave of the PAF counter air strikes were directed to strike Ambala, Agra and Halwara around 18:00 hrs and continued in single or two-plane formations through the evening until at least 22:30 hrs.
 These strikes involved fifteen B-57 Canberras, four T-33s, and one C-130.
 The B-57s flew seven single-plane sorties.
 These caused significant damage, especially in Uttarlai, and Halwara and impeded IAF's preparation for retaliation.

-Ambala Airbase was a hit by a two plane B-57 formation led by Wg.
+Ambala Airbase was hit by a two plane B-57 formation led by Wg.
 Cdr.
-Rais Rafi.
+Rais Ahmad Rafi.
 The flight hit the runway with eight bombs, causing minor damage.

 Like Ambala, Agra Airbase, which lay deepest among the PAF's targets that evening, was struck by a two-plane B-57 formation led by Wg.
 Cdr.
 Yunus and followed by Flight Lieutenant Mazhar Bukhari.
 The bombs dropped by Yunus did not explode.
 Rais Rafi explained the old age of the bombs as the reason for their ineffectiveness as these were supposed to be used in the Second World War.
 The first Indian counter strikes launched that very night included the Canberras of No.5 Sqn based at Agra.

 Sirsa was hit by Sqn.
 Ldr.
 Alvi with bombs equipped with time-delayed fuses, damaging the runway heavily and forcing the runway to be closed for the rest of the night.

 Four T-33s from A-Flight No.2 Squadron, led by Sqn.
 Ldr.
 Qureshi, hit Uttarlai, causing damage to the runway.
 These were launched at the same time as the second strike over Srinagar.
 Uttarlai was attacked a second time later that night by Wg.
 Cdr.
 Akhtar.
 The net damage to the runway was significant enough to keep the runway closed for six days and for the taxiway to be used instead.

 In the south, Sqn.
 Ldr.
 Ishtak Qureshi's bombs hit the underground power cable at Jaisalmer, cutting off the power supply and telephone connection for six hours.
 At the same time, Jodhpur was hit by two B-57s led by Sqn.
 Ldr.
 Sohail Mansur while Jamnagar was hit by Flt.
 Lt.
 Ejaz Azam.